... Skip to main content

 Your instinct may be to delete all past contact with the complainant, but this is a mistake.
 It is vital that you preserve all potential evidence, including voicemails, text messages, emails, and social media conversations.
 This digital evidence can be critical for building your defence and demonstrating the full context of the situation.

-To navigate this complex charge, you need unparalleled legal expertise.
+Defending a voyeurism charge demands deep knowledge of the law.
 Daniel Brown is a Certified Specialist in Criminal Law and the co-author of Prosecuting and Defending Sexual Offence Cases, the leading textbook used by judges, Crown prosecutors, and defence lawyers across Canada.
-This isn’t just a credential; it’s proof that Daniel Brown Law possesses an authoritative, in-depth knowledge of the law and strategies required to build a powerful defence against these specific allegations.
+That expertise directly informs every voyeurism defence the firm handles.

 If you are facing a voyeurism charge, the time to act is now.
-Contact the expert team at Daniel Brown Law for a confidential consultation about your case.
+Contact Daniel Brown Law for a confidential consultation.